-We are focused on continuing to scale our multi-product offerings to our customers and partners.
-Our Products team oversees the development and delivery of new products and capabilities to enhance consumers' shopping journey and to anticipate the evolving needs of both consumers and retailers, while providing scalability of products across our sales platforms.
-This encompasses investing in a dedicated innovation team, who collaborate with our partners and prospective partners, to seek competitive advantage in the marketplace and provide opportunities for business growth.
+A key part of our strategic focus is on continuing to scale our multi-product offerings to our customers and partners.
+Our products team oversees the development and delivery of new products and capabilities to enhance consumers' shopping journey and to anticipate the evolving needs of both consumers and retailers, while providing scalability of products across our sales platforms.
+This work encompasses investing in a dedicated innovation team who collaborates with our partners and prospective partners, to seek competitive advantages in the marketplace and to maximize opportunities for business growth.

-Our product suite includes Synchrony's Pay Later solution, which was offered at an expanded number of partners during 2023.
-The Synchrony Pay Later solution can come in the form of a pay monthly product, as well as a pay in 4 product that charges no interest and fees, and requires the consumer to make four equal payments to pay off their purchase.
-Both of these products enhance our ability to execute our multi-product strategy - looking to identify the best product for the customer and our partners.
+Our product suite includes Synchrony's Pay Later solution, which was offered at an expanded number of partners in 2024, including JCPenney.
+The Synchrony Pay Later solution comes in the form of a pay monthly product, as well as in a Pay in 4 product that charges no interest and fees, and requires the consumer to make four equal payments to pay off their purchase.
+Both products enhance our ability to execute our multi-product strategy which is grounded in identifying the best product for the customer and our partners to drive profitable program growth.